brandur/sorg/content/fragments/apple-2016.md

 * (November 2016) The new MacBook Pro.
 Obviously TouchBar is the lightning rod;
-  a pointless gimmick that, after the initial novelty dies off, is going to be obviously not useful to anybody.
+  a pointless gimmick that, after the initial novelty dies off, is going to be obviously useless to pretty much everyone.
 But the bigger red flag for me is the that they reduced battery capacity by 25% because the new components were expected to make up the difference by being 25% more power efficient (they didn't).
 Sacrificing a major practical advantage to satisy the urge to shave a few mm off a computer that's already thin enough for anyone gives us a small window into the very concerning thought process of today's Apple.

 I don't know where this leaves me.
 I don't really want to move out of the Apple ecosystem, but I also don't want a TouchBar and _do want_ a headphone jack.
 For